MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-compliance-reports.md

 - **Reports in Intune**:
   - **Windows 10 update rings** – Use a [built-in report](#reports-for-update-rings-for-windows-10-and-later-policy) that's ready by default when you deploy update rings to your devices.
-  - **Windows 10 feature updates** *In public preview* – Use [two built-in reports](#reports-for-windows-10-and-later-feature-updates-policy) that work together to gain a deep picture of update status and issues.
+  - **Windows 10 feature updates** – Use [two built-in reports](#reports-for-windows-10-and-later-feature-updates-policy) that work together to gain a deep picture of update status and issues.
 These reports require you to configure data collection from devices before the reports can display data about feature updates.

 - **Update Compliance**: